04/24/2024

 Guests also included Senators Walter Timilty, Michael Brady and State Representative Carol Doherty, all of whom issued proclamations to honor the mission and success of School on Wheels.

-Board Chair Athena Giannaros, a Brockton native and graduate of Brockton High School, has championed the mission since the beginning.
-Giannaros applauded the hundreds of Brockton volunteers, donors and advocates who over the years helped take the learning model statewide.
+Board Chair Athena Giannaros, a Brockton native and graduate of Brockton High School and Boston College, has championed the mission since the beginning.
+Giannaros applauded the hundreds of hometown volunteers, donors and advocates who helped take the learning model statewide.

-“We take immense pride in the countless success stories of our student graduates, who have navigated their way to higher education, vocational training, and professional success with the guidance of the caring volunteers,” said Giannaros.
+“We take immense pride in the countless success stories of our student graduates, who have navigated their way to higher education, vocational training, and professional success with the guidance of the our village of volunteers,” said Giannaros.

 “I am so proud of our City of Champions,” Giannaros continued.
 “Our humble roots have flourished from Brockton to extend today from the South Shore and the Southcoast of Massachusetts to Boston and Lowell.